swannodette/swannodette.github.com/_posts/2013-08-24-es6-generators-and-csp.md

 }
 ```

+It's possible to do Go's `select` or core.async's `alt!` but I leave
+that as an exercise for the reader.

-We have a simple example program.
+We can now write a simple example program.
 We run two processes in parallel.
 If
 you try this in Node.js 0.11 you will see they are interleaved.

 ```